 Let’s start with the P&L, i.e. the profit and loss statement of a certain period.
 As opposed to the Balance Sheet, this is measured over a certain booking period (typically a year, quarter or month).

 One of the most important items of this p&l is the sales line, also called Revenue.
 The sum of the sales appears typically on the first line of the statement, that is why it is also referred to as ‘top line’.
-In a more extensive view sometimes a differentiation is made between operational revenue, the sales coming out of the company’s normal day to day activity (synonym is net sales), financial revenue which means revenue out of financial activity and extraordinary revenue which is
+In a more extensive view sometimes a differentiation is made between operational revenue, the sales coming out of the company’s normal day to day activity (sometimes called Net Sales if it is corrected for discounts), financial revenue which means revenue out of financial activity and extraordinary revenue which is non recurrent.

 The ‘bottom line’ is then the Net Earnings, so the profit that remains after all costs are subtracted from the top line.
 We’ll detail out the definition of this later on.

 As said, in order to get to our profit we need to subtract the costs, and in all financial statements this happens in a consistent, well defined way.
 It roughly happens from the most concrete to more abstract costs.

 The term ‘cogs’ is a much-used term meaning the Cost of Goods Sold.
 Don’t worry if you are looking at the p&l of a logistics or service company, you’ll find the same here; the costs directly related to producing the goods or services to be sold.
 So for a manufacturing you’ll see the cost of the raw materials and the manhours spent in production.
 For service companies, the latter will take in all COGS.

 Attached to the cogs, but usually separately mentioned, you’ll find DSC or Direct Sales Cost.
 This is the costs directly related to sales, not being the COGS.
 Costs such as logistics, customs, commissions and discounts are booked in here.
 How to define ‘directly related’?
 If sales are down to 0, this cost will automatically be zero as well.